Arizona Water Shortage

 1. Lower Colorado Water Supply Report (Monday update)

-2. Lake Powell Water Data (updated daily) is most important; see below.
+2. Lake Powell Water Data (updates daily) is most important; see below.

-4. Flaming Gorge Water Data (updated daily) [added 5-8-2026] since they opened the gates on April 23 to save Powell, so you can see what that looks like
+4. Flaming Gorge Water Data (updates daily) [added 5-8-2026] only because they opened the gates on April 23 through May 13 to save Powell, so you can see what that looks like

-5. Upper Colorado River Basin Snowpack (updated daily)
+5. Upper Colorado River Basin Snowpack (updates daily)

 • This is water to come down the pipe of the Colorado River this season.